xbeat/Machine-Learning/README.md

 Introduction to Retrieval-Augmented Language Models

 Retrieval-Augmented Language Models (RALMs) combine the power of large language models with external knowledge retrieval.
 This approach allows models to access and incorporate relevant information from vast databases, enhancing their ability to generate accurate and contextually appropriate responses.

+## Cross-Validation Bias in Unsupervised Preprocessing with Python

+Introduction to Cross-Validation Bias in Unsupervised Preprocessing

+Cross-validation is a widely used technique for model evaluation and selection.
+However, when combined with unsupervised preprocessing, it can lead to biased results.
+This presentation explores the potential pitfalls and solutions to this problem.

 ## Self-Attention and Cross-Attention in Transformers with Python